 Eating the right food and at the right times is essential when you run and you wish to lose weight.

-Before your run you’ll need to have eaten something that will give you enough energy, but without any bloating, cramps or unwanted toilet stops on the road.
-Keep in mind that a big meal needs longer to digest that a smaller meal.
+Before your run, you’ll need to have eaten something that will give you enough energy, but without any bloating, cramps or unwanted toilet stops on the road.
+Keep in mind that a big meal needs longer to digest than a smaller meal.
 It’s advisable to eat at least 30-60 minutes before you head out.
 So plan your meals and your training schedule.

 Especially before your runs, make sure you choose foods that are easy on your digestive system.
 Food items that are low in fats & fibers and high in carbs, will give you a lot of energy without upsetting your stomach or intestines.

-After your workout it’s recommended to take a protein-rich snack.
+After your workout, it’s recommended to take a protein-rich snack.
 This will stimulate recovery and enhance performance during your next workout.
 A protein shake is usually made of whey protein powder mixed with water or milk.
 This is a very popular after-workout drink amongst athletes.
-Instead you could also take a cup of greek style yoghurt with fresh berries or a boiled egg or some home made trail mix, with a variety of nuts and seeds.
+Instead, you could also take a cup of greek style yogurt with fresh berries or a boiled egg or some homemade trail mix, with a variety of nuts and seeds.